ahmaddmalik01/Earthquake-Data-Pipeline/README.md

-# Data Engineering : From Raw Data to Azure Synapse Analytics
+# Earthquake Azure Data Engineering Pipeline

 This project consists of creating a scalable data pipeline in Azure, transforming raw data into meaningful insights using Databricks, Azure Data Factory (ADF), and Synapse Analytics.